Mental health

 Data and reports

-Additional information can be found in our Health and Social Care Maps self-serve tool.
+Additional information can be found in our Health and Social Care Maps self-serve tool including the prevalence of depression and severe mental illness, deaths of despair and suicides.
 We are constantly developing this resource in response to your feedback.

-We have produced a 2019 Mental Health Needs Assessment for Kent (PDF, 5.0 MB) and some additional analyses (PDF, 2.5 MB) to support the 2019 Mental Health Needs Assessment.
-There are some inaccuracies in section 2.2 which estimates the prevalence of common mental illnesses which have now been corrected in this supplementary report.
+In 2019 we produced a Mental Health Needs Assessment for Kent with additional analyses.
+There are some inaccuracies in section 2.2 which estimates the prevalence of common mental illnesses which have now been corrected in this supplementary report on common mental illnesses.

 We have also produced the following needs assessments: